hiteshcoder/DLS/README.md

 Mathematical representation of what is going on in the neural network mathematically .
 How do we understand this mathematics in laymans term.
 After converting this into laymans term, we also implement these mathematical logic into our python notebook over same example.

+session -4
+Taking this concept one step ahead, understanding NN with one hidden layer